yalely123/Compiler-Construction/README.md

 * Intermidate Code
 # What I leaned
 * How compiler work in each phase
-* Used basic ANTLR to create parse tree from my own language
+* Used basic ANTLR to create parse tree from my own programming language